Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Introduction

 As we show within this work, the integration of ELA results in strong performance improvements (averaged across the entire benchmark) over \textit{any} of the portfolio's single solvers.
 More precisely, our selector requires only half of the resources needed by the portfolio's single best solver.
 Hence, our model strongly reduces the gap towards the idealistic -- and thus, from a realistic point of view unreachable -- virtual best solver.
+The latter is an oracle-like algorithm selector, which always predicts the best algorithm for a given problem, without using any additional information (such as problem features) and therefore without any additional costs.

+To the best of our knowledge, this work is the first one of its kind in the domain of continuous black-box optimization, which successfully combines automatically computable features -- by means of ELA -- with sophisticated machine learning and feature selection techniques in order to model powerful algorithm selectors on a comprehensive, well-accepted algorithm portfolio and benchmark set.
+Our proposed approach is related to the field of \textit{automated machine learning} \citep[AutoML, see e.g.,][]{Feurer2015}, which tries to tackle machine learning problems (such as optimization and classification) in a completely automated fashion.
+Within our work, we extend the idea of automated machine learning with an additional assessment of the trained algorithm selection models and the analysis of the included ELA features.
+This allows for a better understanding of (a) the algorithm selectors, (b) the differences between the different optimization algorithms, and (c) the considered problem instances.

-A more detailed overview of Exploratory Landscape Analysis, as well as an introduction into \texttt{flacco}~--~an \texttt{R} toolbox for computing a variety of such landscape features enhanced by a graphical user interface -- is given in Section~\ref{sec:ela}.
+A more detailed overview of Exploratory Landscape Analysis, as well as an introduction into \texttt{flacco}~--~an extensive \texttt{R} toolbox for computing a variety of such landscape features enhanced by a graphical user interface -- is given in Section~\ref{sec:ela}.
 In Section~\ref{sec:eda}, we give more insights into the COCO platform and afterwards describe our experimental setup, including the generation of the considered algorithm portfolio, in Section~\ref{sec:setup}.
 An analysis of our found algorithm selection models is given in Section~\ref{sec:results} and Section~\ref{sec:conclusion} concludes our work.